DeepsDali/Deepa-Portfolio/learnings/markup.md

 <img src="../images/code.gif" alt="Semantic Code" style="max-width: 500px;">

-We have incorporated semantic elements like HTML elements like `<header>`, `<nav>`, `<main>`, ` <footer>`,`<blockquote>` etc throughout the website.
-Alt-tags are also included on all the images See sample code above.
+Incorporated semantic elements like `<header>`, `<nav>`, `<main>`, ` <footer>`,`<blockquote>` etc throughout the website.
+Alt-tags are also included on all the images.
+See sample code above.

 ## 2. Ensure a web page is readable for screen readers

-We used ARIA labels throughout the site so assistive technologies can provide more meaningful information to users with disabilities, making the website more accessible and usable for everyone.
-We made sections focusable with the tabindex attribute to improve keyboard accessibility.
+ARIA labels used throughout the site so assistive technologies can provide more meaningful information to users with disabilities, making the website more accessible and usable for everyone.
+Sections were made focusable with the tabindex attribute to improve keyboard accessibility.

 ```
 <div class="card" tabindex="0" role="button" aria-pressed="false" aria-describedby="caption1">